-• Sub-Adviser Selection represents the result of quantitative and qualitative reviews that will identify a sub-adviser chosen for its managed futures expertise, historical performance, management accessibility, commitment, investment strategy, as well as process and methodology.
+- Sub-Adviser Selection represents the result of a quantitative and qualitative review.
+The quantitative review of a sub-adviser chosen is based on, but not limited to, historical absolute performance, applicable benchmark relative performance, risk adjusted performance metrics, volatility, max drawdown size, length of the max drawdown, recovery from max drawdowns, correlation to traditional benchmarks, and interaction with existing managers.
+The qualitative review of a sub-adviser chosen is based on, but not limited to, trading expertise, management accessibility, commitment, investment strategy, as well as process and methodology.
 Using this selection process, the Adviser believes it can identify a sub-adviser that can produce positive, risk-adjusted returns.
-The Adviser replaces a sub-adviser when its returns are below expectations or it deviates from its traditional investment process with respect to changes in its investment strategy.

-Risk Management represents the ongoing attention to the historical return performance of each Underlying Fund as well as the interaction or correlation of returns between Underlying Funds.
+The Adviser replaces a sub-adviser when its returns are below expectations, or it deviates from its traditional investment process with respect to changes in its investment strategy. - Risk Management represents the ongoing attention to the total return performance of each sub-adviser's investment strategy as well as the interaction or correlation of those returns in comparison to expectations and historical results.
 Using this risk management process, the Adviser believes the Fund, over time, will not be highly correlated to the equity markets and will provide the potential for reducing volatility in investors' portfolios.
+The Adviser monitors daily performance, investment positioning, and risk (as measured by VaR, in connection with SEC Rule 18f-4 and other risk metrics).